KCL-Planning/rosplan_demos/rosplan_turtlebot3_demo/README.md

 KCL: (/rosplan_plan_dispatcher) Feedback received [0, action enabled] ...
 ```
-NOTE: You might experience a rotating behavior on the robot (overshooting the local trajectory), this is a known issue, however it should make progress towards the goal and eventually reach the waypoints.

 ## Troubleshoot

+### Rotating behavior on the robot while navigating between waypoints.

+NOTE: You might experience a rotating behavior on the robot (overshooting the local trajectory).
+This is a known issue, however it should make progress towards the goal and eventually reach the waypoints.
+This could be fixed by tunning the parameters for the mobile base, however is out of the scope of this demo.

 ### Gazebo Turtlebot 3, invalid lookupTransform tf2 error (melodic)